TGITS/docker-compose-examples/mongodb-docker-compose-examples/README.md

 # MongoDB

-This small project provides a _docker compose file_ and a minimalist directory structure that creates a local environment for the [MongoDB](https://www.mongodb.com/) database to be used for developement and experimentation.
+This [small project](https://github.com/TGITS/docker-compose-examples) provides a _docker compose file_ and a minimalist directory structure that creates a local environment for the [MongoDB](https://www.mongodb.com/) database to be used for development and experimentation.
 Do not use this directly in a production enviroment or at your own risk !
-Two containers are provided :
+Two applications are provided by the _docker compose file_:

-* One which runs a MongoDB single instance
+* A MongoDB single instance
-* One which runs [mongo-express](https://github.com/mongo-express/mongo-express) which is a web-based MongoDB administration interface.
+* [mongo-express](https://github.com/mongo-express/mongo-express) which is a web-based MongoDB administration interface.

-This project has been developed and tested under Windows 11 Professional with Podman and Podman Desktop.
+This project has been developed and tested under Windows 11 Professional with [Podman](https://podman.io/) and Podman Desktop.
-However it should work on Windows, Mac and Linux, with Docker, Docker Desktop or Rancher Desktop.
+However it should work on Windows, Mac and Linux, with [Docker](https://www.docker.com/), [Docker Desktop](https://www.docker.com/products/docker-desktop/) or [Rancher Desktop](https://rancherdesktop.io/).

-In all cases you need to have a container engine compatible with docker and `docker compose` available in the command line.
+In all cases you need to have a container engine compatible with `docker` and `docker compose` available in the command line.

 On the container with the [MongoDB](https://www.mongodb.com/) database engine, there is also [MongoDB Shell](https://www.mongodb.com/try/download/shell).
 However, you can install it directly on your PC to access any MongoDB instances accessible on your network if you wish so.